DSAV-Dodeka/backend/security.md

 Resource Server: Server hosting the protected resources.
 This is the API you want to access. **Server**

-Authorization Server: Server that authenticates the Resource Owner and issues Access Tokens after getting proper authorization.
-In this case, Auth0. **Server**
+Authorization Server: Server that authenticates the Resource Owner and issues Access Tokens after getting proper authorization. **Server**

 User Agent: Agent used by the Resource Owner to interact with the Client (for example, a browser or a native application). -> **Browser**